fannynabis/chameleon-documentation-en/masseinheiten.md

 ~~Jede Einheit besteht dabei aus folgendem:~~

-Each unit has of the following:
+Thereby each unit has of the following:

 * Name: *Gramm*
 * Symbol oder Abkürzung: *g*